siposm/hft-api-init/README.md

 - delete project references from client except for Data layer/project (or if there is dedicated Models project)

-- sln add new project
+- Sln -> add new project
 	- BlogSystem.Endpoint
 	- ASP.NET Core Empty Project!!!
 	- ASP.NET Core 5.0
 	- HTTPS not needed

-- set as startup the Endpoint project
+- set the Endpoint project as startup
 - run, check if browser opens (launchsettings.json --> localhost:0123)
 - set chrome as default browser for IIS